 Stage 4 reading - Compare and contrast

-Students learn the difference between comparing and contrasting texts and use text analysis to apply learning.
+Students will learn the difference between comparing and contrasting texts and use text analysis to apply learning.

 - EN4-2A: effectively uses a widening range of processes, skills, strategies and knowledge for responding to and composing texts in different media and technologies.